tpascarella/sr50/docs/investing/investing-strategy.md

 A lot of investors think that their holding period should be forever for their assets, and are afraid to pull profits out of their investments.
 This assumes that the price will always go up and there will never be a correction, and history has shown that is not the case.

 Pull profits out of one investment and reinvest it into other assets that are currently undervalued.
 Have some target price you are willing to sell in your mind.

+## Protecting Yourself From Scams

+This has become very common in crypto but happens in the regular investing world.
+Here are some suggestions to make sure you don't fall victim to a scam:
+- Be VERY skeptical of returns that seem too good to be true.
+- Don't invest in things you don't understand.
+- Double check promotions that are run claiming to be from high profile individuals.
+- Only invest what you can afford to lose.
+- Remember Dr. Sowell's advice
+>"Eternal vigilence is the price of liberty"

 ## Do Not Draw Attention to Yourself